tehillamo/AutoV-LLM/readme.md

  - [Docker](https://docs.docker.com/engine/install/) and [Docker-Compose](https://docs.docker.com/compose/install/)

 ## Setup of experiment website and back-end server
- 1. Clone the git repository with `git clone <...>`
+ 1. Clone the git repository with `git clone https://github.com/tehillamo/LLM.git`
- 2. Run `cd <folder name>/webserver` to step into the project folder
+ 2. Run `cd LLM/webserver` to step into the project folder
- 3. Run `sudo docker-compose up -d` to start the docker container
+ 3. Run `docker-compose up -d` to start the docker container
  4. To stop the container use `sudo docker-compose stop`

 ## Setup of data-pipeline
- 1. Clone the git repository with `git clone <...>`
+ 1. Clone the git repository with `git clone https://github.com/tehillamo/LLM.git`
- 2. Run `cd <folder name>/data_pipeline` to step into the project folder
+ 2. Run `cd LLM/data_pipeline` to step into the project folder
- 3. Run `sudo docker-compose up -d` to start the docker container
+ 3. Run `docker-compose up -d` to start the docker container
  4. To stop the container use `sudo docker-compose stop`

 Note that you only need to clone the repository once.